 The pilgrim Egeria describes a celebration in Jerusalem and Bethlehem that she calls "Epiphany", which commemorates the Nativity.

 Revisions of the General Roman Calendar makes the date of Three Kings Day variable, occurring on the Sunday between January 2 and 8, though it is still more widely celebrated 12 days after Christmas on January 6.

 Why do we celebrated Three Kings Day?

 Three Kings Day is considered the end of Christmas celebrations, representing the day the Three Wise Men gave gifts to Jesus Christ.

 What do they eat on Three Kings Day?

 A traditional Three Kings Day meal consists of a starter of soup or salad, a main course of picadillo meat with rice and beans (though some families exchange beans for corn or peas), and a King’s cake for dessert.

 Three Kings Day is a religious Christian and Catholic holiday mostly celebrated in Europe, Latin America, and Spain.

 Three Kings Day Activities

 The King Cake tradition is alive in New Orleans as well as across South America, and recipes to make one are found fairly easily online.
-Imagine a deliciously sweet cake with cinnamon and nice sweet sauce, with a variety of fillings depending on how decadent you’re feeling.
+Imagine a deliciously sweet cake with cinnamon and sugary sauce, with a variety of fillings depending on how decadent you’re feeling.